MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 ### Long-term Memory in Humans

-The hippocampal indexing theory (Teyler & DiScenna, 1986) provides insights into how human memory achieves efficient recall.
+The hippocampal indexing theory (Teyler and DiScenna 1986) provides insights into how human memory achieves efficient recall.
 It suggests
 that: